 What kind of retouch I don’t do

-I will not created HDR pictures where everything looks fake.
+I will not create HDR pictures where everything looks fake.

 I will not do beauty retouch.
-Beauty retouch is very used in the advertising world and the result is so perfect that it looks weird.
-Beauty retouch consist of changing the texture of the skin, or make you look taller, thiner, etc. I don’t do that.
+Beauty retouch is very common in the advertising world, and the result is so perfect that it looks weird.
+Beauty retouch comprises changing the texture of the skin, or make you look taller, thinner, etc. I don’t do that.

 Do you do all the retouch by yourself or do you outsource it?

 This past year many new companies offer to photographers to outsource their post-production (thanks to Lightroom cc).
-Of course I took a few minutes to learn more about the trick behind their very cheap service!
-No surprise, cheap price means very bad quality results.
+Of course, I took a few minutes to learn more about the trick behind their very cheap service!
+No surprise, cheap price means terrible quality results.

-So, no, I do every retouch by myself to guarantee you good quality.
+So, no, I do every retouch by myself to guarantee you outstanding quality.

-Moreover, when I take a picture I already know how I will retouch it.
-Sometimes, I will even voluntarily set a “wrong” setting to my camera, because I know it will give me the material I need to retouch the picture in a particular way.
+When I take a picture, I already know how I will retouch it.
+Sometimes, I will even voluntarily set a “wrong” setting to my camera, because I know it will give me the material I need to retouch the picture specifically.

 Do you use automatic treatment?

 Today, you can easily use some software (like Lightroom), that will automatically treat all pictures.
 The results will be more or less OK, but not great.
-Their algorithm uses a mathematical method to calibrate the picture, based on statistics.
-They cannot do a great job (yet).
+Their algorithm uses a mathematical method to calibrate the picture based on statistics.
+They cannot do an outstanding job (yet).
 They don’t understand when the photographer makes a very light or dark picture on purpose.
-They don’t understand that it is more beautiful, they would simply destroy my pictures.
+They don’t understand that it is more beautiful, they would destroy my pictures.

 Can you make my eyes lighter, my smile whiter, and my skin perfect and make me look slimmer?

-Technically, I could do it, but it is not the kind of style I like.
+Technically, I could do it, but it is not the style I like.
 I don’t like fake faces looking like plastic dolls.
-I don’t like over-saturated colors, fake blue sky or HDR effect.
+I don’t like over-saturated colors, fake blue sky, or HDR effect.

-I do enhance picture by making your eyes just a little bit lighter, skin a little bit softer, but I don’t do majors changes, I don’t do plastic surgery.
+I enhance pictures by making your eyes just a little lighter, skin a little softer, but I don’t do major changes, I don’t do plastic surgery.